 Minnesota's deadlines, also known as statutes of limitations, require that you file a lawsuit for personal injury claims within two years of the date of injury.
 For property damage, you must file a claim within six years.
 For car accident claims within the no fault limits, you should file within six months of the accident, but the deadline is not strict the way that the other deadlines are.

-If you suffered injuries in an accident and suddenly Caribou Coffee is no longer comforting, or if the winter left you wounded and wailing after a store owner failed to warn you about an icy walkway, get a free claim review from an attorney experienced in obtaining pain and suffering damages in Minnesota.
+If you suffered injuries in an accident and suddenly Caribou Coffee is no longer comforting, or if the winter left you wounded and wailing after a store owner failed to warn you about an icy walkway, it's a good idea to speak with a local personal injury attorney to discuss what happened and find out your legal options.

 Contact a qualified attorney.